-- For 70 to 85% of students achieving expectations in reading, writing and mathematics. - Each student has a strong voice in their learning and shows significant gains in their learning and skill acquisition. - Regular feed-back and feed-forward is given to each student orally and in writing (student work books or digitally) - Students with learning support needs are provided with appropriate support. - All students experience an inclusive emotional, social and academic environment where they feel valued.
+- For 80% plus of students achieving expectations in reading, writing and mathematics. - Each student has a strong voice in their learning and shows significant gains in their learning and skill acquisition. - Regular feed-back and feed-forward is given to each student orally and in writing (student work books or digitally) - Students with learning support needs are provided with appropriate support. - All students experience an inclusive emotional, social and academic environment where they feel valued.
 Culturally responsive pedagogy is evident in every class room. - All students are given opportunities to participate in a wide range of sporting, cultural and academic activities. - All students show a strong sense of pride and self-efficacy. - Student creativity is encouraged and nurtured. - School policies and management support student and staff welfare whilst maximising student learning. - Student engagement is high school wide with minimal disruptions to learning.

-Actions Regulation 9(1)(b) Who is Responsible Regulation 9(1)(c) Resources Required Regulation 9(1)(c) Timeframe How will you measure success?
-Regulation 9(1)(d) Highly competent staff using evidence based teaching to deliver a differentiated programme of learning for their class. (classes if a specialist teacher) Whole school culture and expectations are focussed on effective learning, high student engagement and minimising disruptions.
-Unrelenting focus school wide on what quality learning looks like and expectations for this in every class, every lesson.
-Clear school wide expectations articulated regularly through use of visual media such as class vision posters.
-All home class and specialist teachers led by team leaders, associate principal and deputy principals.
+Actions Regulation on 9(1)(b) Who is Responsible Regulation 9(1)(c) Resources Required Regulation 9(1)(c) Timeframe How will you measure success?
+Regulation 9(1)(d) 2.
+School focus on Structured Literacy and Structured Mathematics.
+Move away from group teaching to whole class structured teaching in mathematics.
+Highly competent staff using evidence based teaching to deliver a differentiated programme of learning for their class. (classes if a specialist teacher) All home class and specialist teachers led by team leaders, associate principal and deputy principals.
 Principal.
-Kaiarahi I te reo School attendance officer Learning Support Coordinator Teaching resources covering licenses and materials for all curriculum areas \$98,200.00 (see 2024 budget) Capital expenditure for equipment and tools. \$20,00.00 Science equipment: \$10,000.00 School owned chromebooks purchased to replace worn out stock: \$35,203.00 Chromebook charging trolleys: \$7,000.00 Classroom furniture replacement: \$18,000.00 Large TV's for three break out rooms in block A: \$2,000.00 2024 school year Highly competent staff using evidence based teaching to deliver a differentiated programme of learning for their class. (classes if a specialist teacher) Whole school culture and expectations are focussed on effective learning, high student engagement and minimising disruptions.
+Teaching resources covering licenses and materials for all curriculum areas \$103,200.00 (see 2025 budget) Capital expenditure for equipment and tools. \$111,110.00 Classroom furniture \$18,000.00 2025 school year Highly competent staff using evidence based teaching to deliver a differentiated programme of learning for their class. (classes if a specialist teacher) Whole school culture and expectations are focussed on effective learning, high 3.
+Whole school culture and expectations are focussed on effective learning, high student engagement and minimising disruptions.
+Kaiarahi I te reo School attendance officer student engagement and minimising disruptions.
+3. Unrelenting focus school wide on what quality learning looks like and expectations for this in every class, every 4.
 Unrelenting focus school wide on what quality learning looks like and expectations for this in every class, every lesson.
+Clear school wide Learning Support Coordinator lesson.
 Clear school wide expectations articulated regularly through use of visual media such as class vision posters.